-C++ on Sea is a new international C++ conference taking place in Folkestone, Kent, UK from 4th-6th February 2019.
+C++ on Sea is an international C++ conference taking place by the sea, in the UK.

 The conference will be held in Leas Cliff Hall.
 This working theater also has a dedicated conference suite.
 Built into the cliffs, and with floor-to-ceiling glass overlooking the sea on three sides, the views are spectacular!